alimemonzx/frevo/README.md

 ## Usage

-### Zero Rating Filter
+### Star Rating Filter

 1. Click the Frevo extension icon in your browser toolbar
 2. Toggle the filter on/off using the switch
+3. **Adjust Minimum Rating**: Use the slider to set your desired minimum star rating (0.0 to 5.0)
+4. **Navigate to Search Page**: Go to any Freelancer.com search page (URL contains `/search/projects`)
-3. The filter will automatically hide zero-rated projects on Freelancer.com
+5. The filter will automatically hide projects below your selected rating threshold
+6. **Real-time Filtering**: Changes to the slider apply immediately to the current page

+**Examples:**

+- Set to 0.0: Show all projects (no filtering)
+- Set to 3.0: Only show projects with 3.0+ star ratings
+- Set to 4.5: Only show high-quality projects with 4.5+ star ratings

+**Note**: The star rating filter only works on search/projects pages.
+It will not affect project detail pages or other sections of the site.

 ### AI Writing Assistant